 Online Safety covers the following areas – Please see UK Council for Child Internet Safety - Education for a Connected World for more information.

-Sleep, Body image, Balance of on and offline activity, Mental Health, Purchasing drugs online, Accessing positive health information and identifying misinformation e.g. Pro Suicide or Pro Anorexia;
+- Health and Wellbeing, Sleep, Body image, Balance of on and offline activity, Mental Health, Purchasing drugs online, Accessing positive health information and identifying misinformation e.g. Pro Suicide or Pro Anorexia;

 - Cyberbullying Please see NSPCC Bullying and Cyberbullying Learning;